o3de/o3de-extras/Templates/Ros2FleetRobotTemplate/README.md

 ## Using your robots in the simulation

 You can also use your robots in the simulation.
 To do so, you need to:
-- [import a robot](https://docs.o3de.org/docs/user-guide/interactivity/robotics/importing-robot/) from existing URDF file,
+- [import a robot](https://docs.o3de.org/docs/user-guide/interactivity/robotics/importing-robot/) from URDF or SDFormat file,
   - or create a robot from scratch in a O3DE editor using ROS 2 gem components (see [Frames](https://docs.o3de.org/docs/user-guide/interactivity/robotics/concepts-and-components-overview)),
-- make sure that your robot has a 2D scanner attached
+- make sure that your robot has a 2D lidar attached
   - and publishes scans on `scan` topic (see [Sensors](https://docs.o3de.org/docs/user-guide/interactivity/robotics/concepts-and-components-overview/#robot-control)),
 - is controlled via the `cmd_vel` topic (see [Robot Control](https://docs.o3de.org/docs/user-guide/interactivity/robotics/concepts-and-components-overview/#robot-control)).